blainehansen/postgres_migrator/README.md

 );
 ```

-Then running `migrator migrate 'remove color add flavor'` will generate `$date_timestamp.remove_color_add_flavor.sql` that will go from the previous state to the new state.
+Then running `migrator migrate 'remove color add flavor'` will generate `$new_version.$previous_version.remove_color_add_flavor.sql` that will go from the previous state to the new state.

 # Credits